-MIS major or other students who wish to deepen their competence should consider focusing on areas of concentration.
+- (1) MIS major or other students who wish to deepen their competence should consider focusing on areas of concentration.
 For MIS majors, these areas build on the required courses; for other students, they may form a useful related set.
 Suggested concentrations will be set out by the Accounting, Operations and Information Systems Department from time to time and students are encouraged to contact the Department for more information.
-Five example concentrations, which include some or all of the indicated courses, are:

-- (1) Programming/technical: (See Computing Science minor). - Managerial/business: MIS 412, MIS 426, SMO 441, MGTSC 431, MIS 435 or - E-commerce: MIS 418, MARK 450, SMO 450, SMO 433, ACCTG 436, MIS 435 or ACCTG 435.

-- (4) Business systems analysis: SMO 432, SMO 433, MGTSC 426, MIS 435 or ACCTG 435. - (5) Accounting information systems: MIS 437 or ACCTG 437, ACCTG 424, ACCTG 426, MGTSC 431, ACCTG 436, MIS 435 or ACCTG 435.
+Five example concentrations, which include some or all of the indicated courses, are: - (a) Programming/technical: (See Computing Science minor). - (b) Managerial/business: MIS 412, MIS 426, SMO 441, MGTSC 431, MIS 435 or ACCTG 435. - (c) E-commerce: MIS 418, MARK 450, SMO 450, SMO 433, ACCTG 436, MIS 435 or ACCTG 435. - (d) Business systems analysis: SMO 432, SMO 433, MGTSC 426, MIS 435 or ACCTG 435. - (e) Accounting information systems: MIS 437 or ACCTG 437, ACCTG 424, ACCTG 426, MGTSC 431, ACCTG 436, MIS 435 or ACCTG 435. - (2) MIS majors may be eligible to obtain the Business Technology Management (BTM) certificate from The Information Technology Association of Canada (ITAC) to signify that they have achieved a level of competency in compliance with that organization's requirements.
+The requirements for a student to obtain the BTM certificate are: - (a) Completion of all requirements for the MIS major; - (b) MIS 424, - (c) One of SMO 402, or SMO 404.

+Application is made to the Information Technology Association of Canada (ITAC).
+Contact the Accounting, Operations and Information Systems Department for contact information.

-64.2.14 Major in Management and Organization
+64.2.14 Major in Strategic Management and Organization